xxks-kkk/Code-for-blog/2019/mit6.828/lab1/README.md

 > Trace through the first few instructions of the boot loader again and identify the first instruction that would "break" or otherwise do the wrong thing if you were to get the boot loader's link address wrong.
 Then change the link address in boot/Makefrag to something wrong, run make clean, recompile the lab with make, and trace into the boot loader again to see what happens.
 Don't forget to change the link address back and make clean again afterward!

 Let's modify the link address from `0x7c00` into `0x7c0d` and see what's going on.
 We still break `0x7c00` as it is hardwired physical address of the sector that BIOS will load from disk into memory.
 We hit `c` for multiple times and we see that we are essentially trapped inside a infinite loop (i.e., beginning part of `boot.asm` will get executed repeatedly).
-If we compare `boot.asm` with correct link address with our incorrect one, the first instruction is different is following (e.g., we ignore the instructions are different only due to the address differences)
+If we compare `boot.asm` with correct link address with our incorrect one, the first instruction that is different is following (e.g., we ignore the instructions are different only due to the address differences)

 ``` assembly
  7c21:	64 7c 0f             	fs jl  7c33 <protcseg+0x1>